rtc-io/rtc-tools/README.md

 ## Getting Started

-If you decide that the `rtc` module is a better fit for you than either [rtc-quickconnect](https://github.com/rtc-io/rtc-quickconnect) or [rtc-glue](https://github.com/rtc-io/rtc-glue) then the code snippet below will provide you a guide on how to get started using it in conjunction with
+If you decide that the `rtc-tools` module is a better fit for you than either [rtc-quickconnect](https://github.com/rtc-io/rtc-quickconnect) or [rtc-glue](https://github.com/rtc-io/rtc-glue) then the code snippet below will provide you a guide on how to get started using it in conjunction with